-- build in access point
+- Built-in W-LAN access point

 If you are thinking about building your own robot-car I created an overview of the components I typically use in my robots.